eusoff-hackers/Eusoff-Laundary-bot/README.md

 V1.0 - The hardware system is able to receive data reliably from one washing machine from one laundry room.
 Backend provides an API for clients to make query requests, these API reflect real-time data.

+## Fetures to be added

+Reminder : Reminder for user to take out thier laundary

 ## Requirement